Opponents: Leeds United

 Since their first trip to Yorkshire in March 1936, The Bees have played at Elland Road on 17 occasions, losing half of those ties and winning on just three occasions.
 Alex Pritchard netted the only goal the last time Brentford were victorious back in February 2015; their first victory at the ground for 68 years.

 Brentford have been given an allocation of 1,487 tickets in the John Charles West Stand Upper.
 One of the season’s pricier trips, adults pay £37, seniors and young persons £25, 11 to 15-year-olds are £16, while an under-9s ticket costs £8.

 Elland Road featured in two films over the last 10 years.
 The Damned United, starring Michael Sheen, was filmed in older parts of the stadium, while it also doubled as the old Wembley Stadium in the production of the Oscar-winning King’s Speech, starring Colin Firth and Helena Bonham Carter.

 How to get there:

+It'll be an early start for Bees fans on Saturday heading north for the 12.30pm kick-off.
 Leave the M1 at Junction 43 and take the M621 towards Leeds City centre.
 Having passed the ground on your left, you will then need to leave at the next junction and turn left on to the A6110 ring road.
 Take the next left on to Elland Road for the stadium.
 Just as you go under a railway bridge, there are entrances on either side to a couple of large car parks controlled by Leeds City Council.
 Parking costs £6 for cars, £12 for mini-buses and £20 for coaches.
 Brentford fans should note that away fans are directed to Car Park A, which is usually an apt location should you desire a swift getaway following the full-time whistle.